-The minimum setbacks in the City's Industrial Zoning Districts are 20 feet in front and 10 feet in the rear.
-A minimum setback of 10 feet is required for side yard unless if attached buildings are proposed in which case no side yard setback would be required for the attached side as per section 17.16.030 of the DHSMC.
-The proposed permanent and temporary buildings meet all of the minimum setback requirements.
+The minimum setbacks in the City's Industrial Zoning Districts are 20 feet in front and 10 feet in the rear/side per section 17.16.030 of the DHSMC.
+The proposed structures meet all the minimum setback requirements.

 Circulation and Parking